http4k/http4k/src/docs/blog/meet_http4k/index.md

 There are also a bunch of other modules available, all presented with the same concentration on Testability, API simplicity and consistency:

 * ViewModel driven templating engine support (Handlerbars etc) with HotReload.
-* Popular JSON/XML (Gson, Jackson etc) library support for HTTP bodies.
+* Popular JSON/XML (Gson, Jackson, Moshi, etc) library support for HTTP bodies.
 * Typesafe HTML Form and Multipart Forms processing, with support for Streaming uploads to a storage service.
 Forms can also be configured to collect errors instead of just rejecting outright.
 * Typesafe contract module, providing live [OpenApi/Swagger](https://www.openapis.org/) documentation.
 * [AWS](https://aws.amazon.com/) request signing.